smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-02-04-ci-exercise.md

 --

+## How does vehicle excise duty (vehicle tax) work?

++ How much tax you pay depends on a few things
++ In the first year it depends on the CO2 emissions and the fuel type
++ After the first year a ‘standard’ yearly rate applies depending on:
+  + the fuel type
+  + the value (if it’s over £40,000)
++ There’s a detailed explanation on the [Auto Trader website](https://www.autotrader.co.uk/content/advice/car-tax-bands)

+--

 ## Exercise Part 4: Make it pass

 * Implement code to make **_only the petrol tests_** pass (see Story 1)